-‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!
+‘Kelp’ us Expand Maine’s Place-based 5th-6th Curriculum!

-With a Little Kelp from Our Friends!
+Educate Maine With a Little Kelp from Our Friends!

 Some of the book’s important themes include: